As an Amazon Associate we earn from qualifying purchases.

 Ensure you buy a good camera bag and use lens filters.
 Consider using the camera lens hood to keep dirt off.
 You have to be a savvy photographer, know when to take your DSLR camera with you on a trip.
 To be on the safe side, always take a lens cleaning kit with you.
 If possible, have your camera insured against theft or common damages like fire.

+DSLR vs mirrorless cameras are worth thinking about.
 Quality in a picture is all that matters, and everyone has an opportunity to choose what kind of camera to buy and use.
 When it comes to digital cameras, flexibility, control, and power take it all.
 But do not forget an important feature that will perfectly complement the three – portability!
-Everyone loves to carry around something light in their bag.
+Everyone loves to carry around something light in their bag